ausmeyer/ausmeyer.github.io/index.md

 layout: home
 tags: [Jekyll, theme, responsive, blog, template]
 image:
-  feature: columbus_banner.jpg
+  feature: boston.jpeg
 ---

-During 2017-2021, I will a resident physician in the combined program in Internal Medicine and Pediatrics at the Ohio State University and Nationwide Children's Hospital.
-Since I do not have a lot of free time, this may be a bit outdated at times.
+I am currently a clinical fellow in a combined program for both adult and pediatric Infectious Diseases between Boston Children's Hospital and Beth Israel Deaconess Medical Center.
+I finished residency in the combined program in Internal Medicine and Pediatrics at the Ohio State University and Nationwide Children's Hospital.
+My graduate and post doctoral research focused on understanding and predicting the evolution of viral proteins, on protein molecular evolution, and on protein structural biology.
 <br>
-My graduate and post doctoral research focused on understanding and predicting the evolution of viral proteins, on protein molecular evolution, and on protein structural biology.
-Broadly, I am interested in infectious diseases; I enjoy the process of applying mathematical modeling and statistical learning to diverse problems.
-In particular, I am interested in using diverse data sources to understand infectious diseases and how they interact with populations.
+Broadly, I am interested in data science, infectious diseases, evolution, and health informatics; I enjoy the process of applying mathematical modeling and statistical learning to diverse problems.
 <br>
 I also love learning and teaching biostatistics and data science.
 I like finding places where existing data or methods can be applied to ambiguous clinical reasoning.
 I also like exploring data visualization, using new presentation tools, and developing web applications to make information more useful to non-experts.
 <br>